Freeze-in and freeze-out generation of lepton asymmetries after baryogenesis in the $\nu$MSM: The most efficient asymmetry generation

 where $m_{2,3}$ are the masses of active neutrinos and ${m_3-m_2 \simeq \sqrt{m_{atm}^2}\simeq 5 \times 10^{-11}~\text{GeV} }$\footnote{In the framework of the $\nu$MSM the mass of the lightest active neutrino is negligibly small~\cite{Asaka:2005an}.}.
 The similar expression in the case of inverted hierarchy (IH) can be obtained by replacing ${m_{2} \rightarrow m_{1}, m_{3} \rightarrow m_{2}}$.

 The terms containing active neutrino masses at zero temperature in \eqref{dM_zeroT} originate from the Yukawa interactions in the Lagrangian.
 If there are no cancellations between Majorana $\Delta M$ and Yukawa contributions to the physical mass difference, the physical mass splitting is larger than the atmospheric mass difference.
-In this case the oscillation temperature is bounded from below by
+In this case, the oscillation temperature is bounded from below by

 This temperature exceeds $T_{sph}\simeq 130$~GeV.
-Therefore to generate large lepton asymmetry which would not contradict the measured value of BAU, one has to lower $T_{osc}$.
+Therefore, to generate large lepton asymmetry which would not contradict the measured value of BAU, one has to lower $T_{osc}$.
 This can be achieved if $\rew \simeq \pi/2$.
 In this case the second term in \eqref{dM_zeroT} is negative and can offset two other terms.
+The fine-tuning issues related to the cancellation of different terms and radiative corrections in~\eqref{dM_zeroT} have been discussed in refs.~\cite{Roy:2010xq,Canetti:2012kh}.

+Note that CP-violation in the oscillations of HNLs vanishes when $\rew$ is $\pi/2$ exactly.
+We discuss this in greater detail in appendix~\ref{sec:late_time_asymmetries_and_inverted_hierarchy}.
+It is hard to generate large lepton asymmetry with $\rew = \pi/2$ because only CP violation in backreactions to leptons contributes.
+Figure~\ref{fig:scatter_plot} demonstrates this dependence on $\rew$.

-The last requirement is that the first oscillation has to take place when the rates are large but HNLs are not in equilibrium yet, like in the lower panel of figure~\ref{fig:example}.
+The last requirement is that the first oscillation has to take place when the rates are large, but HNLs are not in equilibrium yet, like in the lower panel of figure~\ref{fig:example}.
 This can be achieved for each value of $M$ by a specific choice of $\Delta M, \; \rew, \; \imw$ and two phases.
-In order to identify such choices we have performed a scan of the parameter space which is described in the next section.
+In order to identify such choices we have performed a scan of the parameter space which is described in section~\ref{sec:results}.